YR/data-store-locales/README.md

 Create new locale for `localeCode`

 #### `init(fn: Function)`
-Initialise all created locales by passing each to `fn`.
+Initialise all created locales by passing each to `fn(locale: DataStore, locales: Object)`.
 Locales will be non-writeable once initialised.

 #### `get(localeCode: String): DataStore`
 Retrieve locale DataStore for `localeCode`.